 - When do all employees understand their roles and responsibilities in regards to compliance?

 - Take the time to define your resources.
 Who will audit?
 What technical resources are needed?

 The Planning phase is where we assess our risks, ranked from the greatest to least.
 Written policies and procedures should be developed here that are directly tied to any identified risks from your Risk Assessment.
 Board and Management involvement is critical during the planning phase, to help establish the “tone of compliance” and to be involved throughout the entirety of the process.

 Phase 2: Do

-The implementation and operation of a Compliance Management System takes place during the “Do” phase.
+The implementation and operation of a Compliance Management System take place during the “Do” phase.
 Most people think this phase is the CMS, however, it takes all of the phases working together to maintain an effective CMS.
 During this phase, Management should provide clear support throughout the process.

 All employees should be trained on the policies and procedures that you have developed and documentation of these policies and procedures should be easily accessible to all employees.
-The Compliant Resolution Program is also developed and implemented during this time, and should be included in the policy and procedure documentation.
+The Compliant Resolution Program is also developed and implemented during this time and should be included in the policy and procedure documentation.

 Phase 3: Check

 Monitoring and reviewing what we are doing to maintain compliance within our organization should be a regular and integral part of ensuring that we are doing what we say we are doing.
 An Internal Audit is a great way to determine this by looking at what our policies and procedures say we are supposed to be doing versus what we are actually doing.